Finance · CMBS

 This Chinese finger trap of flickering tenancy and rising debt costs has given even the most bullish investors pause on whether to put credit or equity into underwater capital stacks.

 Earlier this year, Chad Carpenter, founder of Reven Capital, launched Reven Office REIT, a $1 billion, publicly traded real estate investment trust solely devoted to deploying bespoke capital into distressed office properties.
-Carpenter told Commercial Observer that he’s reviewed $8 billion of investment opportunities and soft-quoted nearly $3 billion of loans from borrowers who are underwater with maturity defaults — and his conclusion is that “70 percent of all office buildings are dead.”
+Carpenter told Commercial Observer that he’s reviewed $8 billion of investment opportunities and soft-quoted nearly $3 billion of loans from borrowers who are underwater with maturity defaults — and his conclusion is that “70 percent of all leveraged office buildings will need to be restructured.”

 He noted that bid-ask spread is so wide from where the current values are, and where the loans originated, that defaults are swallowing up almost all of the equity in any office deal.
 He cited Trepp data that shows the average loan loss on CMBS office resolutions is a stunning 62 percent of the original loan value for loans worked out over the last 12 months.